Please select how you would like to attend your Media course:

 These courses are specifically designed for learners with a special educational need (SEND).

-Entry Level Programme: Skills & Employability
+Skills & Employability

 English & maths GCSE Grades G-U / 1 or English & maths Functional Skills Entry Level 3

-GCSE Re-sit Study Programme
+Full Time GCSE Re-sit Study Course

-You will receive an offer of a place on the course subject to passing an English & maths assessment.
+You will receive an offer of a place on the course subject to passing an assessment.

-English & maths GCSE Grades E-G/1- 2 or English & maths Functional Skills Entry Level 3.
+English & Maths GCSE Grades E-G/1- 2 or English & Maths Functional Skills Entry Level 3.

-Minimum of 4 GCSEs at grade D/3 including maths and English or a vocational qualification Level 1, plus GCSE grade D/3 in both maths and English.
-English & maths Functional Skills Level 1 will be accepted as an alternative to GCSEs.
+Minimum of 4 GCSEs at grade D/3 including English and Maths or a vocational qualification Level 1 in the chosen subject, plus GCSE grade D/3 in both English and Maths.

-Minimum of 4 GCSEs at grades A-C/4-9 (including maths and English) or a vocational qualification Level 2, plus GCSE grade C/4 in both maths and English
+Minimum of 4 GCSEs at grades A-C/4-9 (including English and Maths) or a vocational qualification Level 2 in the chosen subject,

 If you are aged between 16 and 18 when you start your course and are taking a course leading to a qualification, the tuition and exam fees are free.
 However, there may be some additional costs for optional trips, recommended text books and professional start up kits.
 We have a bursary scheme to assist with these costs.